-In fact, even though the wicked economy continues to put a scare into most of us, it hasn’t dampened our spirits when it comes to celebrating what was originally known as All Hallows’ Eve.
+In fact, even though the wicked economy continues to put a scare into most people, when it comes to celebrating what was originally known as All Hallows’ Eve, spirits remain high.

 So just how hot is Halloween?
 Well, it’s so popular that it’s downright spooky.